 If you see the cross upright or upside down, like above, you are approximately facing south.

 There are a pair of bright stars, the one on the right Alpha Centauri.
 Go half way between them and proceed at right angles.

 Canopus is the bright star on the left.

 View 2.
 During the night the whole pattern appears to rotate slowly around the due south direction in the centre.

-View 4: After fours lots of 6 hours, a whole day (actually 23 hours 56 minutes) will have elapsed.
-If you see the cross on its side go sideways to find south.
+View 4: After four lots of 6 hours, a whole day (actually 23 hours 56 minutes) will have elapsed.
+If you see the cross on its side, go sideways to find south.

-The above method for finding your direction requires a bit of imagination and is approximate but will work.
+The above method for finding your direction requires a bit of imagination and is approximate, but will work.
 Alternatives are a compass, which may be badly affected by local variations in the earth's magnetic field of GPS.
-If you use GPS walk for a while in a straight line and it will tell you the bearing of your direction of walking.
-For example if the result is 260 deg the you are going about west and need to turn 80 deg to the left.
+If you use GPS walk for a while in a straight line and it will tell you the azimuth bearing of your direction of walking.
+For example if the result is 260 deg then you are going approximately west (270 deg) and need to turn 80 deg to the left.
 If you carry on you will get a reading of something like 180 deg, which is the bearing of due south.
 North is zero, east is 90, south is 180 and west 270 deg true bearing.
-Not that GPS primarily measures your position. it does not know direction till you move.
+Note that GPS primarily measures your position.
+It does not know what direction you are facing until you move.